Edgar Castillo: United States

 Under a recent change in FIFA regulations, Castillo became eligible to play for the United States.
 The new rule allowed players of any age to make a one-time national affiliation change if they held citizenship in their new country and yet have not played in a competitive senior level match for their previous nationality.
 The previous rule only allowed a change if the player was under 21.

 On June 29, 2009, he was asked about possibly playing for the United States, saying, "I would play for the United States.
 I'd want to talk to them first, but I want to play for the U.S. I think it would be a very good opportunity for me, for my career.
 If they call me I would play for them."
 Castillo also said, "I have made my decision.
 I want to represent the country where I was born, the place where I live."

 In September 2009, Castillo was cleared by FIFA to join the United States national team.
 On October 31, 2009, Castillo reveals to Mexican media after a Tigres UANL match vs Estudiantes Tecos that he had received a call earlier that day and stated "I was called up for training with the U.S. team and I am expected to appear to play against Denmark ....I'm hoping to give a good impression".

 Castillo made his U.S. debut as a second-half sub in a friendly against Denmark in which they lost on November 18, 2009.
 He then became the second player to earn caps for both Mexico and the United States, joining Martín Vásquez, who played non-FIFA-recognized matches with Mexico from 1990 to 1992 before receiving official call-ups to the U.S. starting in 1996.

 Castillo's decision to join the USMNT triggered a strongly negative response from Mexican fans.
 "When I changed to the U.S. national team, it was a hard time for me because people called me a traitor and stuff like that," Castillo remarked.
 He further elaborated on his decision, ultimately stating, "It's a big priority," Castillo said of playing for the United States.
 "I was born in the U.S.[....]
 I've played a lot in Mexico because Mexico has been treating me good, I changed to the U.S. national team and I think I made a good choice."

-Castillo has since been recalled to the USMNT under new head coach Jurgen Klinsmann, and started against Mexico on August 10, 2011.
+Castillo was later recalled to the USMNT under new head coach Jurgen Klinsmann, and started against Mexico on August 10, 2011.